justfoolingaround/animdl/readme.md

 If you're having issues with the installation of mpv, you can make an issue to recieve full help on its installation and usage.

-### Coming soon (features)

-- HLS downloading; a support for downloading m3u8.
-There are libraries for this but they are not that efficient.
 - GUI (Possibly with Javascript frameworks, don't worry, I'll pick the most efficient one)

 ### Disclaimer